Structural properties of the first-order transduction quasiorder

-Immersive transductions have very strong properties.
-However, the existence of an immersive transduction from a class onto another can be characterized by a (seemingly) weaker property, which is the existence of a transduction that does not shrink the distances too much, as we prove now.
+Intuitively, copying operations and perturbations are simple operations.
+The main complexity of a transduction is captured by its immersive part.
+The strongly local character of immersive transductions is the key tool in our further analysis.
+It will be very useful to give another (seemingly) weaker property for the existence of an immersive transduction in another class, which is the existence of a transduction that does not shrink the distances too much, as we prove now.